naupaka/Intro_R_ESA_2015/README.md

-# ESA 2015 workshop on an Introduction to R for Ecologists
+# An Introduction to R for Ecologists
+## Workshop to be held at ESA 2015 in Baltimore

 Welcome to the GitHub repository for the Introduction to R for Ecologists workshop to be held at ESA 2015 in Baltimore